By clicking ‘Accept’ you agree that we use Analytical cookies for gathering information about how our

 Anthony is the author of the Lonely Planet guide to Kenya.

 Ol Pejeta is one of the prime sanctuaries of Laikipia Plateau and all of the Big Five are present.
-Its highlights include the largest black rhino sanctuary in East Africa; a population of southern white rhino; a refuge for the last three northern white rhino left in the world; and Sweetwaters Chimpanzee Sanctuary, housing orphaned and abandoned chimpanzees.
-It’s the only Laikipia reserve where day visits are possible.
-A range of activities is available, including night drives, lion tracking and guided bush walks.
+Its highlights include the largest black rhino sanctuary in East Africa; a population of southern white rhino; a refuge for the last two northern white rhino left in the world; and Sweetwaters Chimpanzee Sanctuary, housing orphaned and abandoned chimpanzees.

 Ol Pejeta Conservancy is located between the foothills of the Aberdares and the magnificent, snow-capped Mount Kenya.
 Habitats here include semi-arid grassland, woodland, riverine forest and wetland.
 The conservancy flanks the scenic Ewaso Nyiro River.